-At least three weeks prior to the closing of the file, the Department Chair shall notify the college's ASUU Student Senator and the Department RPT-SAC(s) of the upcoming review, inform them that their report(s) shall be due by the file closing date, and ensure training for all RPT-SAC members.
-Training shall cover, but need not be limited to, the process for and importance of student input into the RPT process, teaching expectations under the departmental RPT Statement, and recognition of unconscious bias.
-The Department Chair shall also provide the RPT-SAC(s) with a copy of the University's form for RPT-SAC reports.
+At least three weeks prior to the closing of the file, the Department Chair shall notify the college's ASUU Student Senator and the Department RPT-SACs of the upcoming review, inform them that their report(s) shall be due by the file closing date, and ensure training for all RPT-SAC members.
+Training shall cover, but need not be limited to, the process for and importance of student input into the RPT process, teaching expectations under the departmental RPT Statement, and a fair and balanced evaluation.
+The Department Chair shall also provide the RPT-SACs with a copy of the University's form for RPT-SAC reports.
 Following training, the Department Chair shall provide the RPT-SAC members with the candidate's relevant teaching-related materials (including at least two different forms of evidence).

 b.
-Meeting and Report of Student RPT Advisory Committee (RPT-SAC)
+Meeting and Report of Student RPT Advisory Committee (RPT-SACs)